A Geometric Condition for Uniqueness of Fr\'echet Means of Persistence Diagrams: Discussion

-An alternative measure of centrality of data is the median, which may also be defined for persistence diagrams and has a similar characterization as the Fréchet mean \citep{turner2020medians}.
-However, understanding this measure entails an entirely different study, since the median is the minimum of the Fréchet function \eqref{eq:frechet-function} with respect to the 1-Wasserstein distance, which would require studying the space $(\mathcal{D}_1,\mathrm{W}_1)$.
-Less is known about the geometry of $(\mathcal{D}_1,\mathrm{W}_1)$, since it is not any Alexandrov space of curvature bounded from below or above \citep{turner2013means}, thus none of the prior results established by \cite{le2019fast} and used in this work are applicable.
-The notion of Fréchet mean or median can be generalized to cases where the Fréchet functions are of a more general form where $\mathcal{Y}$ is a set and $(\mathcal{M},d)$ is a metric space, and $c:\mathcal{Y}\times \mathcal{M}\to\mathbb{R}$ is a function which gives rise to the $c$-Fréchet mean as the set minimizing $\min_{x\in\mathcal{M}}\mathbb{E}[c(\mathbf{Y},x)]$ where $\mathbf{Y}$ is a $\mathcal{Y}$-valued random variable.
-The Fréchet mean and median are special cases of $c$-Fréchet means where $c$ is taken to be the square function and the absolute value function.
-Statistical properties of $c$-Fréchet mean have been studied by \cite{abd2009estimation,schotz2022strong,electronic}.
+Another interesting direction considers an alternative measure of centrality of data, namely, the median, which may also be defined for persistence diagrams and has a similar characterization as the Fréchet mean \citep{turner2020medians}.
+However, understanding this measure entails an entirely different study, since the median is the minimum of the Fréchet function \eqref{eq:frechet-function} with respect to the 1-Wasserstein distance, which would require studying the space $(\mathcal{S}_1,\mathrm{W}_1)$.
+Less is known about the geometry of $(\mathcal{S}_1,\mathrm{W}_1)$, since it is not any Alexandrov space of curvature bounded from below or above \citep{turner2013means}, thus none of the prior results established in \citep{le2022fast} and used in this work are applicable.
+The notion of a Fréchet mean or median can be generalized to cases where the Fréchet functions are of a more general form where $\mathcal{Y}$ is a set and $(\mathcal{M},d)$ is a metric space, and $c:\mathcal{Y}\times \mathcal{M}\to\mathbb{R}$ is a function which gives rise to the $c$-Fréchet mean as the set minimizing $\min_{x\in\mathcal{M}}\mathbb{E}[c(\mathbf{Y},x)]$ where $\mathbf{Y}$ is a $\mathcal{Y}$-valued random variable.
+The Fréchet mean and median become special cases of $c$-Fréchet means where $c$ is taken to be the square function and the absolute value function.
+Statistical properties of general $c$-Fréchet means have previously been studied \citep{abd2009estimation,schotz2022strong,electronic}, which then inspires the study of $c$-Fréchet means in the space of persistence diagrams.